blocksds/sdk/docs/content/tutorial/advanced/advanced_3d/index.md

 far plane, so it works better when your polygons are distributed uniformly between them.
 W-buffering is more accurate for polygons close to the near plane, and less accurate for polygons close to the far plane.
 This may make it more useful for regular 3D scenes.
+In the DS, depth values go from 0 (near plane) to 0x7FFF (far plane).

 The GPU uses fixed point for all its calculations, and it's easy to see [Z-fighting](https://en.wikipedia.org/wiki/Z-fighting) between polygons that